 Applicants can submit an online application which includes the following:

-e.
-The names and contact information for three references who will be asked to respond through an online system.
-If your reference letters will be arriving via a document management system, please have them delivered to: email@example.com.
+- Names and contact information for three references who will be asked to respond through an online system.

 In addition to the above materials, applicants who have not yet completed their Ph.D. must also submit the following materials:

-a.
-The name and contact information of the dissertation faculty advisor to verify whether the applicant is likely to complete the dissertation by August 31, 2018.
+- The name and contact information of the dissertation faculty advisor to verify whether the applicant is likely to complete the dissertation by August 31, 2020.
 The advisor will be asked to respond through an online system.

 - An official transcript or copy of one indicating when the applicant completed all the requirements for the Ph.D. except the dissertation (ABD status).
 If an applicant who has not yet completed his or her Ph.D. yet is selected to be a fellow, he or she must also submit proof that all the requirements of the Ph.D. have been completed by August 31, 2020, in order to begin the fellowship in September.

 Candidates will be notified of the Fellowship Committee's decision by March 1, 2020.
 Questions should be directed to: email@example.com.